- Q. What is Civil Service?

 - Summer jobs

-- Caseworker and Office Clerk III - exam applications accepted continuously
+- Office Clerk III - exam applications accepted continuously

 The titles and minimum qualifications of the positions are posted.
 This information, as well as applications and examination announcements, is available from the Monroe County Department of Human Resources.
 It is recommended that you register for automatic e-mail notifications or follow us on Twitter, Facebook and LinkedIn so you do not miss the opportunity to apply for upcoming exams or job announcements.
 Positions which are posted and not subject to examination are posted for a minimum of 10 days.